lukesterlee/workshop-json-picasso-adapter/README.md

 1. We can parse json string.
 2. We can use Picasso library for image loading and downloading.
 3. We can create our own custom adapter.
-4. We can use AsyncTask technic.
+4. We can use AsyncTask technique.
 5. We can install [Telegram](https://telegram.org/) :)